willwillis/fast-api-scripture-app/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Here's how to get involved:
+This is a personal project, and the functinoality is a bit contrived, but if you want to contribute, here's how to get involved:

 1. **Start with our [Getting Started Guide](./docs/getting-started.md)** - Everything you need to know
 2. **Browse the [Documentation](./docs/README.md)** - Organized by what you want to do